akshay-gupta123/akshay/README.md

 I'm a Sophomore majoring in Computer Science.

 I am interested in Deep Learning , from training a model in Tensorflow to deploying it after Inference Optimization.
-Currently learning Pytorch !!
+Currently learning Pytorch !!<br>
 I also like Cryptography, exploring one of its application Blockchain.
-Trying to collab two domains.
+Trying to colab two domains.<br>
 Besides that I ocassionally compete in CP contests, though I used them to build the problem solving skills.
 I'm up for any kind of collaborations :rocket:

 📫 How to reach me: Shoot me a [mail](mailto:akshay@iitk.ac.in).